 For many students in AP Calculus, the multiple-choice section is easier than the free-response section.
 You'll be asked more straightforward skills-based questions, problems typically don't build off of each other, and you have the power to guess.
 Still, doing well on the multiple-choice requires good test-taking strategies and lots of practice.
 Here are our tips and tricks to help you do your best in May!

-➕Check out this in-depth multiple choice study guide for more info.
+➕Check out this in-depth multiple choice study guide

 Understanding the format of the exam is key to dividing your studying and pacing yourself when doing practice questions.